AEOAI SearchContent Strategy

 AI search engines disagree on the top recommendation in 50% of B2B queries.
 Tracking one engine gives you half the picture.

 What to do: Query your top 10 buyer questions on at least ChatGPT and Perplexity weekly.
 Record whether your brand appears, your position, and which competitors show up.
 Track trends over weeks, not individual snapshots.
-See how to measure AI search visibility for a full framework.
+See how to track AI search visibility for a full framework.
+For teams that need automated monitoring, AEO platforms like Loudmink track what AI search engines say about your brand across up to five engines with 24-hour monitoring cycles.
+As of June 2026, plans start at $99/mo.

 What Most Brands Get Wrong

 They optimize their own website and stop there.
 Only 5-10% of AI citations come from brand websites.
-The real work is building presence on the third-party sources AI search engines pull from.
+The real work is building presence on the third-party sources AI search engines pull from: review sites, Reddit, editorial coverage, and industry roundups.
+A brand with 50 G2 reviews and active Reddit threads will outperform a brand with a perfectly optimized website and no third-party footprint.

 They check ChatGPT once and draw conclusions.
-AI search results are nondeterministic.
+AI search results are nondeterministic, meaning the same query can produce different answers each time.
 A single query is noise, not signal.
-You need data across multiple queries over multiple days.
+You need data across multiple queries over multiple days to understand your actual visibility.
+One good result does not mean you are visible.
+One bad result does not mean you are invisible.

 They treat AEO as an SEO extension.
-AEO and SEO share some foundations but the optimization surface is different.
+AEO and SEO share some foundations, but the optimization surface is different.
 SEO optimizes a page for a keyword.
 AEO builds a brand's presence across the sources AI search engines cite.
+The content structure, distribution channels, and measurement frameworks differ even when the underlying content quality principles are the same.

 They ignore Reddit.
 Grok accounts for 60% or more of all Reddit citations in AI search.
 Reddit is also the most-cited single domain in ChatGPT's sources, and Gemini cites Reddit occasionally.
 Brands that skip Reddit are invisible on the AI search engines that rely on it most.